-You must change your responsible party designation if you don't have the correct person identified in Item 3.
+You must change your responsible party designation if you don't have the correct person identified on Line 7a.
 You can use Form 8822-B to make this change.

 The instructions for the form include the correct IRS addresses to use to send in the change.
-The IRS announced changes in filing addresses for Form 8822-B effective January 1, 2019.
 The address you would use depends on your state.

 - A responsible party is the individual who controls and manages a business entity and its funds and assets.

-- The IRS made a distinction between a responsible party and other individuals for purposes of securing an EIN in 2019.
+- The IRS makes a distinction between a responsible party and other individuals for purposes of securing an employer identification number (EIN).

-- A business entity can select the person they want to act as their responsible party in business formations where multiple individuals control and manage the business, such as partnerships.
+- A business entity can select the person they want to act as their responsible party in businesses where multiple individuals control and manage the business, such as partnerships.